damlaio/toki-suno/README.md

 # toki suno

-**toki suno** is a light-based realisation of **toki pona**, designed for intelligences that do not use speech or humanoid gestures, but can control coloured light.
+toki suno is a light-based realisation of toki pona: a way to communicate toki pona concepts through colour and visual change rather than speech or humanoid gesture.

-It was created as part of a science-fiction project, but is documented here as a standalone language design experiment.
+It was created for a science-fiction setting, but is documented here as a standalone language design experiment.

 ---

-## What it is
+## what it is (in one paragraph)

-toki suno expresses toki pona concepts using:
-- colour
-- spatial arrangement
-- framing

-A full utterance can be shown **simultaneously**, rather than word by word.
-Grammatical roles are indicated visually (for example, by borders), rather than by particles or word order.

-The result is a system that is:
-- more limited in vocabulary than toki pona
-- but capable of faster, denser expression if the medium allows it
+toki suno keeps toki pona’s minimal vocabulary and context-driven meaning, and explores what happens when expression is constrained to light: colour carries lexical meaning, and structure is conveyed visually and temporally rather than through spoken particles or word order.

 ---

-## Why light

-The language is intended for communication with non-humanoid intelligences whose physical form or sensory systems differ from humans, where:
-- speech is not available
-- limbs or signing are not possible
-- light is a shared, controllable medium

-Design choices prioritise:
-- simplicity
-- immediacy
+## design goals and constraints

+- extremely small vocabulary (this implementation is smaller than toki pona)
-- minimal social assumptions
+- minimal social assumptions (e.g. no money terms; no grammatical gender)

-Concepts that depend on human social structures (such as money or gender) are intentionally excluded.
+- meaning remains context-driven; differing perspectives can lead to multiple valid interpretations
+- designed for non-humanoid intelligences that can manipulate colour and visual contrast

 ---

-## Relation to toki pona

-Toki Suno is **inspired by toki pona** and follows its philosophy of minimalism and context-driven meaning, where differing perspectives can lead to multiple valid interpretations.

-It does not add grammatical categories to toki pona.
-Instead, it removes or compresses them by using a visual modality.

-The aim is not to replace toki pona, but to explore how its ideas behave when:
-- linear order is removed
-- grammar becomes spatial
-- meaning is perceived all at once
+## repository contents

+- `grammar.md` — how utterances are structured (rendering, boundaries, attachment, visual roles)
+- lexicon — colour mappings for words (currently being migrated into a plain `lexicon.md`)
+- examples — short samples

 ---

-## Design constraints
+## credit

-- Extremely small vocabulary
-- No reliance on word order
-- No grammatical gender
-- No required connectors or particles
-- Meaning derived from colour, position, and framing
-- Ambiguity is accepted as a feature, not a flaw
+inspired by toki pona (Sonja Lang). the structure was also informed by signed interpretations of toki pona.

 ---

-## Status
+## feedback

-This is an **experimental design**.

-The rules, terminology, and examples may change.
-Feedback on structure and clarity is welcome.
+If you spot inconsistencies or edge cases, open an issue with:
+- the intended toki pona gloss
+- what you expected the structure to be
+- why the current rules don’t cover it